-Encourage students to think critically about their knowledge of the discussions of a border wall in the U.S. In this variation of a K-W-L chart, ask students first to list information that they are confident they know is true related to debates about the wall.
+Encourage students to think critically about their knowledge of the discussions of a border wall in the U.S. In this variation of a K-W-L chart, ask students first to list the information that they are confident they know is true related to debates about the wall.
 As students list information, explain that you are looking for verifiable facts.
 In a separate category ask students to record what they have heard that they have not verified or are unable to confirm.

 Ask students to do their best to identify the sources of information in this category, which could influence both rumors.
-Ask students how they might be able to asses the validity of the information in the second column.
+Ask students how they might be able to assess the validity of the information in the second column.

-Below we have included a variety of news sources students could use extend their understanding of the issues involved.
+Below we have included a variety of news sources students could use to extend their understanding of the issues involved.
 As students read the various sources, encourage them to be aware of the various perspectives offered in the text.
 Consider asking them to use another Project Zero thinking routine as they gather information.
 This routine is called Step In – Step Out – Step Back.
 Here is how it works: